TOAST-DOCS/Contact-Center/en/online-contact-guide-global-management.md

 Through **Contract status** tab, **①** add service to organization using Online Contact, **②** edit basic information/contents of contract, **③** set service usage state, **④** terminate service is available.

 Online Contact offers two service types, **Consultation Management**, **Issue Management**.

 -	**Consultation Management**: Consultation management service type allows you to talk directly to customers through channels such as chat, phone, and help center provided by Online Contact.
 -	**Issue Management**: Issue management service type allows agent of service which type is consultation management to transfer and process inquiries that are difficult to resolve by oneself.

 ![](http://static.toastoven.net/prod_contact_center/2.1.1-(2)_en.png)
-Click **① Add Service** button to view **② add service screen** for entering basic information for the service.
+Click **① Add Service** button to view **② Add Service screen** for entering basic information for the service.
 The following items require input:

 - Type: Type of service to use (Consultation management, Issue management)
 - Service Name: Name of service to be used
 - Service ID: ID used to identify the service (becomes included in URL of the service’s Online Contact, and help center).
 English only